 Maceio Alagoas, Brazil Travel Guide

-The beach called Francês: Approx. 20-30 km south.
+Praia do in portugal Francês: Approx. 20-30 km south.
 Famous for serenity, reef-protected waters (swimming, families) and strong surf (surfers).
-Lively with restaurants.
+Lively with places to eat.

 The Alagoas coast many opportunities for natural escapes, extending beyond Maceió's urban beaches.